jpdevries/emosvg/README.md

 WIP.

 ## 🤔 Why?
 Sure, we could initially ship heavy and enhanced icons.
 But we want to progressively enhance the web.
-We start working within the limitations of HTML and utilize the interperative nature of emoji to deliver a growing and universal iconset that weights in at 0kB.
+We start working within the limitations of HTML and utilize the interperative nature of emoji to **initially deliver a growing and universal iconset that weight&nbsp;0kB**.

+### 💅 Progressive Enhancement

+There are several advantages to Emoji:
+ - fastest growing "language"
+ - 0kB cost to ship artwork
+ - interprative

+It's not all fun and games though.
+Emoji are interpative, meaning your art director might not be comfortable with the lack of control of what sighted users will see.
+There is no "pixel perfect" control with Emoji.
+They'll look different on different systems.
+This is where progressive enhancement comes in.
+If we detect, determine, or assume that it is worth the cost of shipping SVG artwork, we can overwrite our nearly weightless Emoji iconography with SVG icons.

+SVG icons can be:
+ - animated
+ - any number of colors
+ - delivered efficently together as a single sprite
+ - styled with CSS Variables

+emoSVG will turn your emoji into SVG graphics if and when you ask it to.
+To accomplish this, emoSVG needs to know one thing:
+ - the SVG graphic you'd like to replace the `span.emoji` with

+Your SVG graphic can be a SVG file or part of an SVG sprite.

 ## 🕰 When?
 That's totally up to you. emoSVG just gives you a simple API to turn a `span.emoji` element into the appropriate enhanced markup.
 We recommend that you enhance Emoji into something else when: